-- Adult v Family v Child, where emphasis on consumer and packaging is the priority.
+- Adult v Family v Child, where the emphasis on consumer and packaging is the priority.

-- This step is important as it groups products into common areas, of say potential profitability.
-In order to tailor merchandising, promotions, pricing etc. but challenges can occur:
+This step groups the products by potential profitability.
+In order to tailor merchandising, promotions, and pricing.
+However, challenges can occur:

-- At a lower level, defining a Category can become nuanced when deciding on inclusion or exclusion of particular lines.
+- At a lower level, defining a Category can become nuanced when deciding on lines to include.
 Take Salty Snacks, as an example, which is, typically, segmented into Crisps, Snacks & Nuts and then further divided into Single Packs, Sharing Packs and Multipacks.
 These definitions are critical to the strategy for the Category, so Retailers and Suppliers examine, in detail, the size threshold for when a Single Pack becomes a Sharing Pack, or whether, for example, Pringles is a Crisp or a Snack.

 - This section of the process determines the role of the Category, that has been defined in Step 1.
 In the store, in terms of the potential profit margin for both retailer and supplier.

-- This is important to ensure resources are allocated in the most productive way i.e to the most deserving Categories e.g Categories with large share and/or positive outlook and/or capable of driving footfall in store.
+- This is important to ensure resources are allocated in the most productive way to the most deserving Categories.
+For instance, Categories with large share and/or positive outlook and/or capable of driving footfall in store.

-One that drives footfall into the store and will be a deciding factor in choice of store by a consumer. e.g a store that is well known for excellence in fresh bakery or sandwiches or range of beers.
-These may not be highly profitable Categories but significant investment in them, by the Retailer and Supplier.
-In areas such as range, space and availability can enhance consumer loyalty to the store and deliver consumer traffic.
-These Categories will tend to be 5-10% of Total Category count.
+One that drives footfall into the store and will be a deciding factor in the choice of a store by a consumer.
+For example, a store that is well known for excellence in its fresh bakery, sandwiches or range of beers.
+These may not be highly profitable Categories but have a significant investment in them, by the Retailer and Supplier.
+In areas such as range, space and availability it can enhance consumer loyalty to the store and deliver consumer traffic.
+These Categories will tend to be 5-10% of total category count.

-Complete the everyday offer to consumers.
-These account for 10-20% of Categories and, generally, have less space, fewer promotions, premium prices and over index in their contribution to profit margin.
+These account for 10-20% of Categories and, generally, have less space, fewer promotions, premium prices and over-index in their contribution to profit margin.
 Categories such as shoe polish, greeting cards and electricals may be typical examples of these.
+These complete the everyday offer to consumers.

-Are 5-15% of the store offering and, by definition, have a seasonal bias which dictates space, range, price and promotions.
-For example, Cereals will adjust in favour of Porridge in the winter and revert to RTE Cereals for the rest of the year.
+These account for 5-15% of the store offering and, by definition, have a seasonal bias.
+This will dictate space, range, price and promotions.
+For example, Cereals will adjust in favour of Porridge in the winter and revert to ‘ready to eat’ (RTE) Cereals for the rest of the year.
 An additional aspect is that Seasonal Categories can, for brief periods, become Destination Categories.
-Such as Fireworks on November 5 (in the UK).
-Or Roses on Valentine’s Day, which can generate sales in the Core Categories, for reasons of consumer convenience.
+Such as Fireworks on November 5 (in the UK), or Roses on Valentine’s Day.
+This can generate sales in the Core Categories, for reasons of consumer convenience.

 - Category Assessment is the periodic review of Categories and Sub Categories to determine the sales, share and profitability performance.

-- A detailed SWOT (Strengths, Weaknesses, Opportunities and Threats) analysis will reveal where additional investments, in say innovation or more aggressive pricing, could yield greater profits or whether re-categorisation is required, for example.
-Recategorisation in Soft Drinks might be necessary.
-For example, as the Category adapts to new legislation, in the UK, with the introduction of the Sugar Tax.
+- A detailed SWOT (Strengths, Weaknesses, Opportunities and Threats) analysis will reveal where additional investment, in say innovation or more aggressive pricing, could yield greater profits.
+Or whether re-categorisation is required, for example.
+Re-categorisation in Soft Drinks might now be necessary, as the Category adapts to new legislation, in the UK, with the introduction of the Sugar Tax.

 - Top sellers

-- Basket analysis (e.g commonest combination of products in the same basket.
+- Basket analysis (e.g most common combination of products in the same basket)

 - Top, and worst, performing stores